Miley Cyrus Seemingly Publically Confirms Relationship With Cody Simpson

-Miley Cyrus and Cody Simpson’s relationship seems to be heating up, quickly.
+Miley Cyrus and Cody Simpson’s relationship seems to be heating up quickly.
 Fans that are tuned into Cody’s Instagram posts may have discovered that the two singers are actually official.

 Yesterday, Cody took to Instagram to post a photo from the Tiffany & Co.’s men’s launch event he attended.
 The singer was photographed modeling what appeared to be one of Tiffany’s signature bracelets, surrounded by a background that included Tiffany belts and a Tiffany & Co. basketball propped up on cinder blocks.